-This model can take up to 2GB, so you can install up to 1GB memory module in each slot.
+This model can take up to 2GB RAM total, so you can install up to 1GB module in each slot.

 Your computer will work in dual channel mode (recommended) if you install two identical memory modules.
 In my case, I’m going to install two 1GB PC2-4200 modules.